 - A professor may assign a "V" grade for unofficial withdrawal when attendance is unsatisfactory.

 - Under this option, audited course credits are not counted toward meeting full-time credit requirements for financial aid, student loans, VA benefits, etc., although standard tuition is paid for the credits.
 Auditors should be very cautious about registering using the 'Audit' grading option.

-Participation in school activities or athletics does not exempt students from this standard policy on absences.
-The fact that a student has met the other course requirements (such as papers) is not sufficient to change a "V" to a passing grade.
-The University Class Attendance Policy may be modified for qualified students with documented short or long term disabilities.
+The University Class Attendance Policy may be modified for qualified students with documented short- or long-term disabilities.
 For more information or case consultation, contact the Disability Access Office.

 Graduate students are instructed to contact the Registrar’s Office regarding any withdrawal from the University whether it be an individual course withdrawal or a complete withdrawal.

 Academic departments are permitted to have more restrictive policies regarding repeating and/or withdrawing from courses.
 Students are advised to work carefully with their academic advisors and departments regarding these departmental policies.

 Final examinations are held at the end of each semester, and, at the option of the instructor, examinations are held at mid-semester.
 Final examination times are listed for each semester on the Registrar's Office web page.
 Students making their travel arrangements for the end of each semester must take into account these final examination times.

 Final examinations or their equivalent can be administered by instructors only on the day at the time indicated in the Final Exam Schedule; any exceptions to this procedure must have the explicit approval of the appropriate Dean.